 EASE OF HANDLING COURSE

-The judge is responsible for designing the Ease of Handling course.
-The judge may include any of the Working Equitation obstacles that are allowed for the given performance level.
+The judge or the technical delegate are responsible for approving the design of the Ease of Handling course, but they do not need to design the course.
+Courses can be designed by any member of the show staff, provided they are not also riding in the competition.
+Courses may include any of the Working Equitation Obstacles that are allowed for the given performance level.

 The minimum number of obstacles required for the EOH course are:

 - 10 obstacles at Introductory and Novice levels

 - 11 obstacles at Intermediate and Advanced levels

 A course map must be provided to competitors at least two hours before the start of the EOH trial.
 In addition, the competitors are allowed to walk the course (on foot with no horses) during the designated coursewalk for their class.
 This allows riders to memorize and plan their course prior to riding it.

 The scoring rubric used to judge each obstacle performed during the EOH trial is identical to the rubric used to judge the movements prescribed in the Dressage trial, as follows:

 7 – Reasonably Good

 5 – Reasonable